“It's awfully cold for March.”

 You're making small talk with a friend about the weather.
 It's March, when the weather usually starts to get warm, but today it's snowing.
-You say:
+You make this observation.

 It's awfully cold for March.